NathanLaCrosse/Chess-Vision-Project/README.md

+# Chess Vision Project
+Provide an overview here of the project.

+# Chess Vision Project - YOLO Object Detection
+Provide a description of YOLO's use in the project.

 # Chess Vision Project - Spatial Reasoning
-The main goal of this repository was to create a machine learning powered workflow that could take a photograph and create a FEN string representation of the current board state that would be compatible with any chess engine.
-After doing some simple testing with YOLO object detection, we could reliably draw bounding boxes around each chess piece in the image.
+With YOLO object detection, we can reliably draw bounding boxes around each chess piece in the image.
 However, for these bounding boxes to be useful, we needed a way to connect a position in the image to a position on the chessboard.

 After some deliberation, I came up with the following algorithm.
 If we knew where the lines of the chessboard existed in the image, we could count how many lines we crossed on the way to a given location to determine the rank and file of a position.
 In the following image, if we interpret the top-left corner as being (0,0) and the bottom right